JohnDoubleUB/DND-Database-FrontEnd/README.md

 # DND Character Sheet Application -

-In fulfilment of the solo project assignment for QA Consulting
+This was created as part of my individual project to demonstrate my newly gained skills during training at QA

 ## Index
 [Brief](#brief)